G-Node/python-odml/doc/tutorial.rst

 	- parent: property
 	- children: no children

 Each of these odML objects has a certain set of attributes where the user can describe the object and its contents.
-Which attribute belongs to which object and the meaning of each attribute are better explained in an example odML file (e.g., "intro-example.odml").
+Which attribute belongs to which object and what is each attribute used for, is better explained using an example odML file (e.g., "intro-example.odml").

 A first look with the odML-Editor
 ---------------------------------
-The best way to get familiar how the different odML objects are linked to a complete structure of an odML file, which attribute belongs to which object and what each attribute means, is to open one of the example odML files in the odML-Editor.
+The best way to get familiar with how the different odML objects are linked to a complete tree structure of an odML file, which attribute belongs to which object and what each attribute means, is to open one of the example odML files in the odML-Editor.

+The odML-Editor ('odml-gui') is based on and part of the python-odml library.
+You can find it in the python-odml folder.
+If you are used to a file browser just open the directory and use double left klick on odml-gui to open the odML-Editor.
+If you prefer using the command line use the command 'python odml-gui' instead.

-Open the odML-Editor and use the "open files" button in the menu bar (top of the editor window) to select and open the odML example file "intro-example.odml".
+When you opened the odML-Editor use the "open files" button in the menu bar (top of the editor window) to select and open the odML example file "intro-example.odml".

-You should then see that the editor window is subdivided into three parts.
+You should then see that the editor window is subdivided into three
+parts:

 - Sections window:
 	The part on the upper left displays a tree view starting from the top section level of the document.

 - Properties window:
 	If you select one section in the tree view, the part on the upper right will display a table containing the name, value and value attributes of each property (row) belonging to the selected section.

 - Attributes window:
-	The part on the bottom shows you the attributes of the current selected section or property or of the document.
+	The part on the bottom shows you the attributes of the current selected section, property or document.
 As header above the values of the attributes the path to the selected section or property is displayed in red starting from the document.

 Below the attributes window the file path to the currently loaded odML file is displayed ("file:///.../doc/example_odMLs/intro-example.odml").

-A more detailed look at the different objects and their attributes of the example odML file ("intro-example.odml") is given in subchapters for each odML object type (document, section, property, value).
+If you are up to a more detailed look at the different objects and their attributes jump to the subchapters for each odML object (document, section, property, value).

 A first look with Python
 ------------------------
-If you are already a little bit familiar with the concept behind an odML file and you can also have a first look at the example odML file "intro-example.odml" in Python.
+If you are already a little bit familiar with the concept behind an odML file and you can also have a first look at the same example odML file ("intro-example.odml") in Python.

 If you open a Python shell, first, import the odml package::